DatepollSystems/WaiterRobot-iOS/README.md

 This command must also be run after switching branches and it's advisable to also run it after a `git pull`

-3. Open the `WaiterRobot.xcodeproj` in xCode and start coding :)
+3. Open the `WaiterRobot.xcodeproj` in Xcode and start coding :)

 ## Dev with local KMM module version